albertogg/albertogg.github.com/_drafts/deploying-with-mina-and-rbenv.md

 [Mina][mina] and it will not show how to serve the site with Nginx or Apache or install any dependencies like Ruby or rbenv on the server.

-We'll need to have a running machine with the following things installed:
+Even though we are not focusing in the things we mentioned above we'll need a running machine them installed:

-- Ruby installed and managed from rbenv
+- Ruby managed from rbenv
 - Nginx or Apache
 - If deploying from a private repo a new ssh keypair

 ## Installing Mina

-As Mina is just a gem we will use the `gem` command to install it or just add it to your Gemfile.
+As Mina is just a gem we will use the `gem` command to install it or just add it to your Gemfile and `bundle` it.

 ```bash
 $ gem install mina